TREE-CLEARING

 Advocacy work

-WWF-Australia is promoting agricultural planning and production that avoids tree-clearing, advocating stronger biodiversity laws to protect Australian habitat, and campaigning for a halt to deforestation across the Asia-Pacific region.
-We're also supporting the development of a carbon farming initiative that incentivises the restoration, reforestation and conservation of forested landscapes, and we're fighting for an end to the tree-clearing that continues to drive sediment and pollution onto the Great Barrier Reef.
+WWF-Australia is promoting agricultural planning and production that avoids deforestation, advocating stronger biodiversity laws to protect Australian habitat, and campaigning for a halt to deforestation across the Asia-Pacific region.
+We're also supporting the development of a carbon farming initiative that incentivises the restoration, reforestation and conservation of forested landscapes, and we're fighting for an end to the deforestation that continues to drive sediment and pollution onto the Great Barrier Reef.

 Zero Net Deforestation and forest Degradation